aarpan9988/MvcRuler/Readme.txt

 I changed the name of my application name with the name: Rulers_Rule

 Now i replaced the index title with the name for my list of rulers.

+Firstly i cahnged the welcome method to add the name and numtime in the Viewdata dictionary.
+Now the main part is here to be perfomed.
+Passing data from controller to the view.
+Whats that creating a loop in the welcome.cshtml.
+Now what gonna happen is  according to the numtimes [hello+name] will be printed out in a sequence which can be viwed.
+Now we pass